microsoft/hands-on-lab-redis/docs/workshop.md

 Redis Benchmark will send a few million queries (SET and GET) each from various parallel client connections.
 In this lab's use case, the duration of the operation will mainly be influenced by the codespace/dev environment CPU, RAM and network bandwidth resources.

-When the benchmark is done, you should see this kind of results :
+When the benchmark is done, you should see the following results table (latency will depend on the benchmark's source location):

 ![Redis-Benchmark-results](./assets/redis-benchmark-results.png)